trtku/KOMPAS_2022_DigitalFutures/README.md

 ### Content

-Lectures, tutorials and project-based exercises will focus on:
+Lectures, tutorials and exercises will focus on:

 * Introduction to fundamentals of robotics.
-* Introduction to COMPAS framework and core extensions for digital fabrication (fab, rrc, slicer)
+* Introduction to COMPAS framework and core extensions for digital fabrication (fab)
 * Robot model representations.
 * Robot forward and inverse kinematics.
 * Robot path planning: Cartesian motion planning and kinematic motion planning, planning scene and collision detection.